dudeee/docs/internationalization.md

  You can find our [`locales` folder](https://github.com/dudeee/dude/tree/master/locales) in the repository and contribute by translating the strings from English to your language.

  Plugins can also provide localized strings by creating their own `locales` folder and loading it.
+See the example below: